Universal construction of genuinely entangled subspaces of any size: Conclusions and outlook

 \section{Conclusions and outlook}

-We have shown how to construct genuinely entangled subspaces (GESs) of any permissible size in any multipatite setting.
-The construction is based on nonorthogonal unextendible product bases (nUPBs), which are built upon the Chebotarev theorem on roots of unity giving a certain characterization of the discrete Fourier transform (DFT) matrices.
+We have shown how to construct genuinely entangled subspaces (GESs) of any permissible size in any multipartite setting.
+The construction is based on nonorthogonal unextendible product bases (nUPBs), which are built upon totally nonsingular matrices.
+We provide an explicit basis for such constructed subspaces.
+Through a standard argument our result allows for a construction of genuinely multiparty entangled (GME) mixed states of arbitrary ranks no greater than the maximal possible dimension of a GES.
+These states might be a useful tool to benchmark multiparty entanglement criteria.